 If you prefer to seek support services off-campus, the Sexual Assault & Relationship Violence Liaison can provide you with information about community resources, including private therapists and organizations that specialize in working with survivors of sexual assault.
 Additionally, DC Rape Crisis Center offers free, confidential individual and group counseling for survivors of adult and child sexual abuse in the community.
 Call (202) 232-0789 or visit http://www.dcrcc.org to access these services.
 DC Rape Crisis Center also offers a 24-hour crisis hotline at (202) 333-RAPE (7273).

-If you have additional questions about campus and community counseling and support services, please contact Jen Schweer, M.A., LPC at (202) 687-0323 or email@example.com.
+If you have additional questions about campus and community counseling and support services, please contact Jen Schweer, M.A., LPC by email or call at (202) 687-0323.